Svartisen

 • Meeting point: Mo I Rana train station, an easy journey from Bodø.

-• Arrival: Glomfjord on Sunday evening**
+• Finish: Glomfjord on Sunday evening**

 Day by day